vitran96/evershop-docs/docs/development/knowledge-base/data-fetching.md

 - evershop data loading, evershop data fetching, evershop graphql
 sidebar_label: Data Fetching
 title: Data Fetching
 description: EverShop allows you to fetch data from the server using the GraphQL query language.
-This document explains how to fetch data from the server using GraphQL.
+This document explains how to fetch data from the server and pass it to React Component using GraphQL.
 ---

 ![Data Fetching In EverShop](./img/data-fetching-evershop.png "Data Fetching In EverShop")